joao-svalencar/letsRept/cran-comments.md

-# CRAN submission: letsHerp 0.1.0
+# CRAN submission: letsHerp 1.0.0

-This is the first submission of the package `letsHerp` to CRAN.
+This is the second submission of the package `letsHerp` to CRAN.

 ## R CMD check results